ETOSPHERES-Labs/etopay-sdk-quickstart-ts/README.md

 # Introduction

-This is a quickstart example of how to use the Cawaena SDK to create a new wallet and generate the first receiver address.
+This is a quickstart example of how to use the ETOPay SDK to create a new wallet and generate the first receiver address.

 ## Getting started

 - Copy the .env.example file to .env and set the missing values
-- Go to https://dashboard.cawaena.com and get the SDK configuration for you project
+- Go to `https://etopayapp.etospheres.com` and get the SDK configuration for you project
 - Set the SDK configuration in `index.ts`
 - Run the example with `ts-node index.ts`